What is AD?

 First things to do are:

-- sit up to lower the blood pressure
+- Sit up to lower the blood pressure.
+Raise head to 90 degrees

-- check for possible causes so that the pain stimulus can be removed
+- Treat possible cause so that the pain stimulus can be removed